mortovid/Computational-Methods-for-Finding-the-Stable-State-of-Convex-Morphable-Meshes/README.md

 1. Install [CMake](https://cmake.org/download/).

-2. Download the source code of the C++ framework.
+2. Download the source files of the C++ project.
 > E.x.
-I create a folder `projects` in `C:/`, then unzip the source code there.
+I create a folder `projects` in `C:/`, then unzip the source files there.

 3. Configure and generate the project for Visual Studio.

 > ``` bash
-> cd CCGHomework
+> cd projecs
 > mkdir build
 > cd build
 > cmake ..